front-end-foundations/session1/readme.md

 * Try: adding a 3em margin to the em tag with and w/o display: block

 Lesson: html tags are divorced from the way they appear and can be 'reprogrammed' to look any way you want.
-They are meaningful though and convey that meaning to the code that comprises the document and make it human readable. * html tags or semantically important * - not stylistically important.
+They are meaningful though and convey that meaning to the code that comprises the document and make it human readable. * html tags are [semantically important](https://en.wikipedia.org/wiki/Semantic_HTML) * - not stylistically important.

 This is part of the *separation of concerns*.
 For example:

 * content, display, behavior (html, css, javascript)
-* model, view, controller (MVC)
+* model, view, controller (MVC - database, interface, logic)

 Concerns are the different aspects of software functionality.
 For instance, the "business logic" of software is a concern, and the interface through which a person uses this logic is another.